entrecode/ec.components/tutorial/entry-lists.md

 ### display

 The display transform method is used to display the value (say what?).
-It is called from inside ec-ouput, which is used in list-cells and form readOnly fields.
+It is called from inside ec-output, which is used in list-cells and form readOnly fields.
 You can change the display behaviour like this:

 ```ts